tomsch420/random-events/doc/index.rst

 Furthermore, intersections of events are possible.
 The intersection is done variable wise.

-The last class is the :class:`random_events.events.EncodedEvent` class, which converts events to representations that are usable for indexing.
+The next class is the :class:`random_events.events.EncodedEvent` class, which converts events to representations that are usable for indexing.
 For discrete variables, the values are converted to indices, while for continuous variables, the values are not changed.

+The last class is the :class:`random_events.events.ComplexEvent` class.
+This class holds a list of disjoint events.
+It can be seen as the result of operations where the result is not a single event, but a set of events.
+Formally, it is the product outer measure.

 Examples
 ========